 Fun, friendly people

-Balance of small town and big metropolis
+A balance of small town and big metropolis

-At the same time, Fortune 500 companies like Amazon, Apple, eBay, Facebook, and Google all have headquarters or regional offices in the growing metropolis.
-While this unique blend of big-city opportunity with small-town charm creates a sense of unity in diversity, it also generates sarcastic local idioms like “Don’t Dallas My Austin.”
+At the same time, Fortune 500 companies such as Amazon, Apple, eBay, Facebook and Google all have headquarters or regional offices in the growing metropolis.
+While this unique blend of big-city opportunity with small-town charm creates a sense of unity in diversity, it also generates sarcastic local idioms like ‘Don’t Dallas My Austin.’
 Visitors to Austin can enjoy all the amenities of a big city with the charm of neighborhood restaurants and quirky local businesses.

-In addition to a smattering of independent boutiques, thrift stores, and souvenir shops, Austin offers shopping opportunities galore with The Domain, a multi-phase development with over 100 upscale and mainstream retail stores (such as Neiman Marcus, J.Crew, Madewell, Anthropologie, and the Apple Store), restaurants, apartments, and hotels.
+In addition to a smattering of independent boutiques, thrift stores and souvenir shops, Austin offers shopping opportunities galore with The Domain, a multi-phase development with over 100 upscale and mainstream retail stores (such as Neiman Marcus, J.Crew, Madewell, Anthropologie and the Apple Store), restaurants, apartments and hotels.

 Owner Sean Henry previously worked for Caffe Medici, another influential local coffee brand, and now operates four locations in Dallas and Austin.
-New independent shops like Figure 8 Coffee Purveyors and Fleet Coffee have followed Houndstooth’s suit, and every month, local baristas gather for a monthly latte art “throwdown.”
+New independent shops such as Figure 8 Coffee Purveyors and Fleet Coffee have followed Houndstooth’s suit, and every month, local baristas gather for a monthly latte art ‘throwdown.’
 The event is always open to the public, and locations rotate around town; check any local shop’s Instagram for details.